FanamyWirato/CreateWiki/Bulk-Washing-Recipes.md

-By placing water in the air stream of an [[Encased Fan]], unique recipes can be applied to items in the world or on [[Mechanical Belts|Mechanical Belt]], similar to [[Bulk Smelting]] with lava in place of water and [[Bulk Smoking]] with fire in place of water.
+By placing water in the air flow of an [[Encased Fan]], unique recipes can be applied to items in the world or on [Mechanical Belts](Mechanical-Belt).
 If implemented properly, the particles in the air stream will turn blue.
-A bulk washer is a crucial component in the automatic farming of iron and gold.
+A bulk washer is a crucial component in the automatic farming of [[iron]] and [[gold]].

 ## Washing recipes
 | Input  | Output |